ghoti143/resume/README.md

 > and existing technology.
 He was also on my Innovation Team where he spent his own personal time learning
 > about new web technologies to help bring value to the team.
 He would bring value to any team he was on.

--- Erika Murray, managed Michael indirectly
+-- Erika Murray, Team Lead, Corvesta, Inc., managed Michael indirectly at Corvesta, Inc.

 > For the past year, I have had the fortunate opportunity to work with Mike on the Army Mapper application
 > at GISinc.
 Mike's professionalism, work ethic, strong communication skills, and ability to learn and apply